abazrafshan/Readme-Generator-v2/Develop/readme.md

 Install dependencies for this application by running command:

-    sfdsd
+    npm i

 ## Usage

-sdfsd
+It's available to the public

 ## License

-Project is licensed under the following: MIT
+Project is licensed under the following: APACHE 2.0

 ## Contributing

-fsdfsf
+Commit often

 ## Tests

 The following test(s) can be used to verify functionality:

-    fsdfsdf
+    npm test

 ## Questions

-If you have any questions about the repo, open an issue or contact [afd] directly at
+If you have any questions about the repo, open an issue or contact [abazrafshan] directly at abazrafshan123@gmail.com

 ## Links

-Link to deployed application: dsf
+Link to deployed application: myproject.com
-Link to Github repo: (https://github.com/afd/sdfdsfsf)
+Link to Github repo: (https://github.com/abazrafshan/My Project)